 Overview

-The Coast Guard’s mission capabilities–saving lives, interdicting smugglers and illegal migrants, enforcing our nation’s laws and treaties, and protecting our ports and natural resources–derive from the readiness of our fleets of cutters, boats, aircraft, and the C4ISR systems that link them together.
+The Coast Guard’s mission capabilities–saving lives, interdicting smugglers and illegal aliens, enforcing our nation’s laws and treaties, and protecting our ports and natural resources–derive from the readiness of our fleets of cutters, boats, aircraft, and the C5I systems that link them together.
 During the last few decades, the Coast Guard’s readiness has been challenged by its reliance on outdated assets and shore infrastructure.
 The cost of sustaining these assets continues to rise, while their reliability declines.
 The Coast Guard must replace these with state-of-the-market assets that will continue to deliver high-quality service to the American people.

 What We Do – Recapitalization